naralakamsani/Daily-task-manage-app/README.md

 # Daily-task-manager

+### Project Overview
-An app that connects an SQL database, and interactively allows users to update, add, delete task that need to be completed
+* An app that connects an SQL database
+* Interactively allows users to update, add task that needs to be completed
+* Also alloows user to delete tasks that have been finished

+### Install(run on command line)
+- pip install bokeh
+- pip install pandas-datareader